LastStep/CE901-DarKnight/README.md

 1.  **Download the Project:** Clone or download the repository to your local machine.
 2.  **Open with Unreal Engine 5.3:** Open the project using Unreal Engine 5.3.
 3.  **Compile and Run:** Compile the project and run the game to experience the different playtest modes and levels.

-Feel free to explore the project files, run the game, and delve into the thesis to understand the research in detail.

-This research project contributes to the understanding of player behavior and game mechanics in 2D platformers.
-It provides valuable insights for game developers seeking to explore new avenues for improving player experiences.